petrohi/k155la3/content/posts/2022/tensil_zcu104_resnet.md

 tensil rtl -a /demo/arch/zcu104.tarch -d 512 -s true -t vivado/dual_clock
 ```

 The AXI SmartConnect block allows for both AXI width adjustment and separate clock domains.
 We change our block design by inserting these blocks in all three connections between Tensil RTL and the ZYNQ AXI ports.
+We suggest following the [steps above](#tensil-rtl-and-vivado-implementation) to create a new Vivado project for the dual clock design.
 Again, we provide [scripted block design](https://github.com/petrohi/tensil-zcu104-tutorial/blob/main/vivado/dual_clock/tensil_zcu104.tcl), so that you won’t need to connect blocks manually.
-We suggest following the [steps above](#tensil-rtl-and-vivado-implementation) to create a new Vivado project for the dual clock design.
 Following is how the dual clock block design looks like.

 [![dual_clock_design](/media/2022/tensil_zcu104_resnet/dual_clock_design.png)](/media/2022/tensil_zcu104_resnet/dual_clock_design.png)

 You can skip the Vivado implementation and grab the dual clock XSA file [here](https://github.com/petrohi/tensil-zcu104-tutorial/blob/main/vivado/dual_clock/tensil_zcu104_wrapper.xsa).

 Let’s take a look at FPGA utilization for dual clock design.
-Note that the increase is in LUT, LUTRAM and FF and not in BRAM or DSP.
-The reason is that we did not change the Tensil architecture, which would affect BRAM and DSP.
+Note that the utilization for LUT, LUTRAM and FF has increased due to added AXI SmartConnect blocks and wider Tensil intefaces.
+BRAM and DSP utilization stayed the same since we did not change the Tensil architecture.

 ![dual_clock_util](/media/2022/tensil_zcu104_resnet/dual_clock_util.png)

 Now, we suggest you also create a new Vitis workspace for the dual clock design and follow the [steps above](#tensil-for-vitis-embedded-applications) to get the inference running.
-The model remains unchanged since we did not change the architecture for the Tensil.
+The model remains unchanged since we did not change the Tensil architecture.

-For the dual clock solution we are getting an average of 152.04 frames per second, a meaningful improvement over the baseline.
+For the dual clock solution we are getting an average of 152.04 frames per second--a meaningful improvement over the baseline.
 This improvement is roughly proportional to the ratio of time spent in moving data to and from the FPGA to the time spent in internal data movement and computation.

 ## Ultra RAM solution